SHARE

 Plan Ahead

 As with all gelato flavors, you should start the lemon gelato-making process a day in advance.
-The gelato base needs to be refrigerated to cool completely before being churned.
+The gelato base needs to be refrigerated until completely cooled before being churned.
 A very cold custard ensures the smoothest, silkiest texture.

-If you choose to ripple the lemon gelato with lemon curd (strongly recommended!), preparing the lemon curd a day ahead is ideal.
+If you choose to ripple the lemon gelato with lemon curd, preparing the curd a day in advance is ideal.
 This allows the curd to cool completely before you swirl it into the gelato.

 Two jars of lemon curd and slices of bread sit on a wooden board, with one slice generously spread with the curd.
 Whole and halved lemons are nearby.
 A small wooden spatula rests beside a striped cloth in the background. // FoodNouveau.com